dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

 input formats.
 The formats vary, based on the plot type.
 For example, a histogram plot requires ranks and values column data, whereas a line plot will need statistic name and statistic value columns.
-The MET .stat/.tcst ASCII output generated by MET tools such as the Point-Stat, Grid-Stat, Ensemble-Stat, and TC-Pairs tools may contain ASCII columnar data from multiple line types (determined by settings in the MET configuration file).
+The MET .stat/.tcst ASCII output generated by MET tools such as the Point-Stat, Grid-Stat, Ensemble-Stat, and TC-Pairs tools may contain ASCII columnar data from multiple line types, as determined by settings in the MET configuration file.

 .. note ::
   Currently, there are MET linetypes that **do not** have reformatter support.
 When an unsupported linetype